Bachelor in Secondary Education

 UH Mānoa Freshman and Sophomore students can declare their major and enter the College of Educationʻs (COE) pre-licensure track by going to: Mākālei.

 Graduates of this program become teachers in secondary educational institutions, both public (Hawai‘i Department of Education and Public Charter Schools) and private.

 Upon successful completion of the program, graduates will be recommended for licensure to teach 6-12th grade in a subject field in the state of Hawai‘i.
-The ITE Secondary Program offers teaching majors in the following fields:
+The STE Secondary Program offers teaching majors in the following fields:

 - Philippine Languages*